alanmiste/todo-java/README.md

 Entered tasks are "Open" by default.
 The task will be listed in the "Open" menu, for each task there will be three buttons:
 - Delete: to delete the task.
-- Edit:to move the task between the three lists.
+- Edit: to move the task between the three lists.
 - Advance : to pass the task to the next list.

 I haven't linked the app to a database, so the entries remain until the session is terminated.